jaisPank/html_css/README.md

 Always include a title attribute (for screen readers) The height and width attributes specify the size of the iframe Use border:none; to remove the border around the iframe

+CSS

+CSS stands for Cascading Style Sheets
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
+It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files

+CSS SYNTAX

+A CSS rule consists of a selector and a declaration block.
+The selector points to the HTML element you want to style.The declaration block contains one or more declarations separated by semicolons.Each declaration includes a CSS property name and a value, separated by a colon.Multiple CSS declarations are separated with semicolons, and declaration blocks are surrounded by curly braces.

+CSS SELECTORS

+CSS selectors are used to "find" (or select) the HTML elements you want to style.We can divide CSS selectors into five categories:

+Simple selectors (select elements based on name, id, class) Combinator selectors (select elements based on a specific relationship between them) Pseudo-class selectors (select elements based on a certain state) Pseudo-elements selectors (select and style a part of an element) Attribute selectors (select elements based on an attribute or attribute value) CSS CASCADING ORDER

+What style will be used when there is more than one style specified for an HTML element?All the styles in a page will "cascade" into a new "virtual" style sheet by the following rules, where number one has the highest priority:

+Inline style (inside an HTML element)
+External and internal style sheets (in the head section) Browser default